rpsrosario/rust-buildenv/README.md

 If you do not want to build the images yourself you can always use one of the [pre-built images][H2] available.
-The nightly tags are built once per day while the stable tags are built once per week, so the build environments should be fairly up-to-date.
+The nightly tags are built once per day while the stable tags are built once per week.
+All tags are built on new commits to the repository.
+Overall the build environments should be fairly up-to-date.

 [D0]: Dockerfile.stable
 [D1]: Dockerfile.stable-slim